-Here to, these meals are defined by what they lack, not what they contain.
-There will still be wheat, rice and other complex carbs in the meals.
-If vegetarian meals actually consisted of just vegetables, this would be a great option, but that is almost never the case.
+Here to, these meals are defined by what they lack, not what they contain—a distinct problem when trying to avoid carbs while traveling.
+There will still be wheat, rice, and other complex carbs in the meals.
+If vegetarian meals actually consisted of just vegetables, this would be a great option, but that is rarely the case.

 Raw Vegetarian Meals

-On airlines which offer this option, I found it to be the best choice.
-You don’t get a lot of food, but what you do get will generally be ok.
-Expect a box of raw veggies including carrots, celery, broccoli, and other similar foods.
+On airlines offering this option, I found it is the most keto-friendly choice.
+You don’t get a lot of food, but what you do get will generally be acceptable on a low-carb diet.
+Expect a box of raw veggies, including carrots, celery, broccoli, and other similar foods.
 I took this option when flying on Qatar Airways and it worked pretty well.